ravicm/hello/cheflab.md

 ```

 5. **Create recipe**
-##### TO create recipe, change the directory to required cookbook, and run below command
+##### TO create a recipe, change the directory to the required cookbook, and run the below command
 ```rb
 # cd <new-cookbook>
 ```